The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 Oh and one other thing to add: there is a debian installation option where you can choose to use lvm with partitions for /var, /home, /tmp and /usr, so / will have not more than ~350MB.
 And it was quite a hassle to get the forced /opt running, so please add a parameter for alternative install locations.
 Btw the uninstaller will try to remove /opt, even if it is a mountpoint.
 My first solution for the /opt problem was a symlink, and that got deleted from the uninstaller.
 So maybe the uninstaller tries a little bit too much to uninstall ;)

-#4 Updated by Matthaus Owens almost 2 years ago
+#4 Updated by Matthaus Owens about 2 years ago

 Unfortunately, because we use native packages for Puppet Enterprise the install path can’t be modified dynamically during installation.
 A symlink for /opt should work, and if the uninstaller deleted the /opt symlink, that’s definitely a bug.